Group actions with commensurated subsets, wallings and cubings: Property FW etc.

-\begin{prop} Let $G$ be a locally compact group and $H$ an open subgroup of finite index.
-Then $G$ has Property PW if and only if $H$ has Property PW. \end{prop} \begin{proof} Leaving aside the trivial implication, assume that $H$ has Property PW.
+\begin{enumerate} \item if $H$ an open subgroup of finite index, then $G$ has Property PW if and only if $H$ has Property PW; \item if $G$ is a topological direct product $G_1\times G_2$ where $G_1,G_2$ are closed subgroups with Property PW, then $G$ has Property PW. \item if $W$ is a compact normal subgroup, then $G$ has Property PW if and only if $G/W$ has Property PW. \end{enumerate} \end{prop}

+\begin{proof} We begin with (\ref{pwfi1}).
+Leaving aside the trivial implication, assume that $H$ has Property PW.
 Let $\ell$ be a proper cardinal definite function on $H$.
-By Proposition \ref{fi}, there exists a cardinal definite function $\ell'$ on $G$ with $\ell'|_H\ge\ell$.
+Using additive induction of $H$-sets (Corollary \ref{fico}), there exists a cardinal definite function $\ell'$ on $G$ with $\ell'|_H\ge\ell$.
 In particular, $\ell'|_H$ is proper.
-Now it is true for an arbitrary length function that properness on an open finite index subgroup implies properness; thus $\ell'$ is proper and $G$ has Property PW. \end{proof}
+Now it is easily checked for an arbitrary length function that properness on an open finite index subgroup implies properness; thus $\ell'$ is proper and $G$ has Property PW.

+The assertion (\ref{pwfi3}) is essentially immediate, by choosing commensurating actions of $G_i$ on sets $X_i$ and considering the action of $G_1\times G_2$ on the disjoint union $X_1\sqcup X_2$.

+For (\ref{pwfi2}), the ``if" implication is trivial and the converse follows from the fact that compact groups have Property FW and Proposition \ref{elggn}. \end{proof}

 Let us now mention the following slight generalization of the main result from \cite{CSVa}.
 There, $H$ was assumed finite, but the easy trick to carry over arbitrary $H$ was used in \cite{CSV} in a similar context.